LoSceicco/LoSceicco/README.md

 Greetings web traveler, @LoSceicco here.

-I'm a passionate full-stack web developer and I'm working in this industry since 2014.
+I'm a passionate full-stack freelance web developer and I work in the industry since 2014.
-I love my job but I also enjoy playing and watching basketball and eating tons of great food.
+I love JavaScript!
+And I teach it too!

+But I also love food (who doesn't?!), basketball, videogames and of course my amazing girlfriend and my awesome dog.

 Peace!